October 19, 2010

 Although not every individual with a mobile phone or Internet access will transact electronically, each will have the ability to do so.
 Cash transactions will remain dominant in emerging markets by 2014, but the foundation for electronic transactions will be well under way for much of the adult world.

+By 2015, context will be as influential to mobile consumer services and relationships as search engines are to the Web.
 Whereas search provides the "key" to organizing information and services for the Web, context will provide the "key" to delivering hyperpersonalized experiences across smartphones and any session or experience an end user has with information technology.
 Search centered on creating content that drew attention and could be analyzed.
 Context will center on observing patterns, particularly location, presence and social interactions.
 Furthermore, whereas search was based on a "pull" of information from the Web, context-enriched services will, in many cases, prepopulate or push information to users.

+By 2013, mobile phones will overtake PCs as the most common web access device worldwide.
 According to Gartner's PC installed base forecast, the total number of PCs in use will reach 1.78 billion units in 2013.
 By 2013, the combined installed base of smartphones and browser-equipped enhanced phones will exceed 1.82 billion units and will be greater than the installed base for PCs thereafter.

 Contact Us